slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Memory is never a precise duplicate of the original; instead, it is a continuing act of creation.' -- Rosalind Cartwright*

-You are your memory, however you can't start the next chapter of your life if you keep re-reading the last one.
+You are your memory, however you can’t start the next chapter of your life if you keep re-reading the last one.

 Let go your past [failures](chapter_1_self.md#on-mistakes-and-failure): they are meant to guide you, not to define you or determine your future.
 The people who struggle most are the ones who can’t accept the incessant unfairness of life.
 They become so consumed with what should have happened, the way other people should have behaved that they become incapable of dealing with reality.

 > *'Death leaves a heartache no one can heal; love leaves a memory no one can steal.' -- Irish saying*

-> *'Keep in mind that people change, but the past doesn't.' -- Becca Fitzpatrick*
+> *'Keep in mind that people change, but the past doesn’t.' -- Becca Fitzpatrick*

 > *'He'd wasted most of his life thinking he'd wasted most of his life'*